mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_06_RBAC.md

 1. Assign the Contributor role to the user at the resource group scope using the following command:

        ```powershell
-      New-AzureRmRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com -RoleDefinitionName "Contributor" -ResourceGroupName "myRBACrg"
+      New-AzRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com -RoleDefinitionName "Contributor" -ResourceGroupName "myRBACrg"
        ```

 ### Task 2: List access

-1. To verify the access for the subscription, use the Get-AzureRmRoleAssignment command to list the role assignments use the following command:
+1. To verify the access for the subscription, use the Get-AzRoleAssignment command to list the role assignments use the following command:

        ```powershell
-      Get-AzureRmRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com -Scope $subScope
+      Get-AzRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com -Scope $subScope
        ```

        ![Screenshot](../Media/Module-1/d190e8c5-ffc7-4638-ad7e-cc2643b972a0.png)

     In the output, you can see that the Reader role has been assigned to the RBAC Tutorial User at the subscription scope.

-2. To verify the access for the resource group, use the Get-AzureRmRoleAssignment command to list the role assignments using the following command:
+2. To verify the access for the resource group, use the Get-AzRoleAssignment command to list the role assignments using the following command:

      ```powershell
-    Get-AzureRmRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com     -ResourceGroupName "myRBACrg"
+    Get-AzRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com     -ResourceGroupName "myRBACrg"
      ```